cburen0/In-situ-monitoring-of-powder-bed-fusion-additive-manufacturing/system_development/Orichalcum/v0.2/Software_design/README.md

 Python code for generating heat map of surface scan from output data files

 \galvo-scanner
-VI for galvo mirror position control
+LabVIEW for galvo mirror position control through cDAQ

 \laser-vibrometer
-VI for generating waveform of LV data
+LabVIEW for collecting Laser Vibrometer Data

 \optical-camera
-VI package for Flir Blackfly optical camera
+LabVIEW codes for Flir Blackfly optical camera

 \v2-cover-control
-LabVIEW control for control scanning laser position while reading LV data and collecting data.
+LabVIEW code for synchronized control of all instruments

+\Instrument Manuals
+Manufacturer provided material for hardware used